 Role of a custodian bank

 The role of a custodian bank includes holding fund assets on deposit, issuing and redeeming units, and handling payments processing.
-A custodian bank can delegate the safe keeping of fund assets to third-party or collective depositories in Switzerland or abroad where this is appropriate.
-Investors must be informed in the fund prospectus of the risks associated with this kind of delegation (Art.
-73 CISA).
+A custodian bank can delegate the safe keeping of fund assets to third-party or central securities depositories in Switzerland or abroad where this is appropriate.
+Investors must be informed in the fund prospectus and key information document of the risks associated with this kind of delegation (Art.
+73 para.
+2 CISA).

 Custodian banks must also ensure that the fund management company or SICAV complies with the law and the fund regulations.
 It verifies that: